NativeScript/angular-perf-metrics/README.md

 * time from native iOS application creation to when the UI is created (aka `viewDidLoad` of UIViewController): `30.651583 ms`
 * time from native iOS application creation to when the app is ready (aka `viewDidAppear` of UIViewController): `54.013500 ms`

-On average NativeScript performance is ~20ms behind native metrics which is quite impressive.
+On average NativeScript performance is ~20ms behind native metrics which is impressive.

 ## StackBlitz learn by example